WebDevLuke/My-Articles/2017-managing-state-in-css-with-reusable-javascript-functions/copy.md

 </iframe>

 ## Moving beyond toggle
-Our reusable function is quite useful now, but it makes a presumption that toggling classes is the desired behavour.
+Our reusable function is quite useful now, but it makes a presumption that toggling classes is the desired behaviour.
 What if when clicked you want the trigger to remove a class if it's present and do nothing otherwise?
 Currently that's not possible.

 To round the function off let's integrate a bit of extra logic to allow for this behaviour.
 We'll introduce an optional data-attribute called `data-class-behaviour` which accepts the following options:

 - `toggle` - Toggles `data-class` on `data-class-element`.
-This should also be the default behaviour which happens if `data-class-behaviour` isn't present.
+This should also be the default behaviour which happens if `data-class-behaviour` isn't defined.
 - `add` - Adds `data-class` on `data-class-element` if it isn't already present.
 If it is, nothing happens.
 - `remove` - Removes `data-class` on `data-class-element` if it's already present.
 If it isn't, nothing happens.

-As with previous data attributes, this new optional attribute will be a comma-seperated list to allow for different behaviours for each action.
+As with previous data attributes, this new optional attribute will be a comma-separated list to allow for different behaviours for each action.
 Like so:

 ```html
 <button class="c-button" data-class="is-loading, is-disabled" data-class-element="js-form-area, js-input" data-class-behaviour="toggle, remove">Submit</button>